 But Moore had a larger story, of which the FBI apparently wasn’t aware.
 Before settling down in Danville with her husband, Moore had already been divorced twice and had abandoned her previous children to be raised by her own parents.

-In actuality, by the time Moore became the PIN accountant, her most recent marriage had fallen apart and she had relocated to San Francisco’s Mission District to be closer to the area’s radical politics.
+In actuality, by the time Moore became the PIN accountant, her most recent marriage had already fallen apart and she had relocated to San Francisco’s Mission District to be closer to the area’s radical politics.

 That was the second attempt on Gerald Ford’s life.
 The first had come 17 days earlier in Sacramento when longtime Manson disciple Lynette “Squeaky” Fromme leveled a handgun at the president, but was apprehended by a Secret Service agent before she could fire off a shot.